Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Hadronic final state

 \subsection{Data analysis}

-We apply following preselection cuts to select the signal and reject the background events at the first stage. (i) Exactly one $\tau$-jet with positive charge, i.e. $N(\tau_h^+) = 1$ and transverse momentum $p_T(\tau_h) >$ 5 GeV; events with final state electron(s) or muon(s) are vetoed. (ii) All regular jets are sorted in descending order according to their transverse momenta and we require at least three jets, i.e. $N(j)\geq 3$; for the $p_T$ thresholds of jets, when heavy neutrino mass is below 80 GeV, the $p_T$ of the first three leading jets are required to be greater than 10 GeV, while when the mass is above 80 GeV, we require the first two leading jets have $p_T$ greater than 20 GeV and the third one has $p_T$ greater than 10 GeV.
-In Table~\ref{tab:preselHad}, we show the number of events for the signal with benchmark $m_N=120$ GeV and four background processes after applying the preselection cuts (i)-(ii) sequentially described above.
+We apply following preselection to select the signal and reject the background events at the first stage. (i) Exactly one $\tau$-jet with positive charge, i.e. $N(\tau_h^+) = 1$ and transverse momentum $p_T(\tau_h) >$ 5 GeV; events with final state electron(s) or muon(s) are vetoed. (ii) All regular jets are sorted in descending order according to their transverse momenta and we require at least three jets, i.e. $N(j)\geq 3$; for the $p_T$ thresholds of jets, when heavy neutrino mass is below 80 GeV, the $p_T$ of the first three leading jets are required to be greater than 10 GeV, while when the mass is above 80 GeV, we require the first two leading jets have $p_T$ greater than 20 GeV and the third one has $p_T$ greater than 10 GeV. (iii) To reject the background from misidentified taus, the solid angular distance $\Delta R$ between the regular jet and tau-jet is required to be larger than 0.8, i.e., $\Delta R (\tau_h, j) > 0.8$.